Habits of an agile servant leader – Introduction

 At Switzerland-headquartered offshore software development company Axon Active, trustworthiness is one of the top promises we have for our clients.

-Because of their aspiration to serve and benefit many people from the heart, servant-leaders naturally have great empathy and compassion.
+Because of servant leaders’ aspiration to serve and benefit many people from the heart, servant-leaders naturally act with empathy and compassion.
 While empathy refers to the ability to stand in someone’s shoes to see things from their perspective and understand their feelings, compassion takes this to the next level as one seeks to alleviate other’s suffering through concrete actions.
-Studies show that any act of empathy and compassion adds meanings to their jobs and the workplace.
+Studies show that any act of empathy and compassion adds meanings to their jobs and the workplace to a great extent.

-Modern-day leaders are confronted with (and bombarded by) an increased level of information, distractions, and busyness.
-Being too busy robs people of the ability to really focus on what matters most to them.
+Modern-day leaders are confronted with (and bombarded by) an increased level of information, distractions, and busyness that makes them multitask.
+Being too busy and multitasking robs people of the ability to really focus on what matters most to them.
 In order to succeed, it’s important for agile servant leaders to slow down, learn to work on one thing at the time, and connect with themselves and other team members.
 And Deep Listening and Observing is the very habit that allows agile servant-leaders to do this.

 By listening deeply to what is being said and what is left unsaid, a Scrum Master says what they need to say and learns to appreciate “the power of silence” while observing their Scrum team work towards the team goals.
 As a result, deep listening and observing enables Scrum Masters to conduct mindful communication with their teams while enhancing their team’s performance and improving the “individuals and interactions” element in their teams and organizations.
 When practiced correctly, deep listening and observing engenders the second habit Empathy and Compassion and can be attained through (or simultaneously with) the first habit Awareness and Mindfulness.